mesosphere-backup/dcos-vagrant/README.md

 1. <a name="configure-the-dcos-installer"></a>Configure the DCOS Installer

-   By default, the DCOS 1.5 installer configuration is used.

-   **If you're using DCOS 1.6 or higher, the `DCOS_CONFIG_PATH` environment variable must be set.**

-   Included config files (select one):
+   Select a config file template based on the downloaded version of DCOS (select one):

    - DCOS 1.6: `export DCOS_CONFIG_PATH=etc/config-1.6.yaml`
    - DCOS 1.5: `export DCOS_CONFIG_PATH=etc/config-1.5.yaml` (default)

    The path to the config file is relative to the repo dir, because the repo dir will be mounted as `/vagrant` within each VM.
-   Other configurations can be added to the `<repo>/etc/` dir and configured in a similar manner.
+   Alternate configurations may be added to the `<repo>/etc/` dir and configured in a similar manner.

    Alternatively, a URL to an online config can be specified (e.g. `export DCOS_CONFIG_PATH=http://example.com/config.yaml`).